-No Tobacco Day was established with the goal of raising awareness of the dangers of this habit, and the thousands of lives it costs every year.
-Tobacco used to be considered an innocuous little treat for the civilized man, and even went so far as to be touted as healthy by business and (doubtless) paid off doctors to help promote it for use.
-A hundred years and millions of deaths later it’s become undeniable that tobacco use is one of the primary killers of people all over the world.
+World No Tobacco Day was established with the goal of raising awareness of the dangers of this habit, and the thousands of lives it costs every year.
+Tobacco used to be considered an innocuous little treat for the civilized man and even went so far as to be touted as healthy by business who (doubtless) paid off doctors to help promote it for use.
+A hundred years and millions of deaths later, it’s become undeniable that tobacco use is one of the primary killers of people all over the world.

-Start off by setting aside your cigarettes, and starting the day out with a fresh new perspective that’s tobacco free.
-Ok, we know that isn’t realistic, so at least start No Tobacco Day by counting the number of cigarettes you smoke in a day, and setting yourself a goal for a gradual reduction in cigarettes until you’re absolutely tobacco free on the next No Tobacco Day!
-Over the following year you’ll start to feel healthier, have more energy, get sick less, and have more money in your pocket!
+Start off by setting aside your cigarettes, and starting the day out with a fresh new perspective that’s tobacco-free.
+Ok, we know that isn’t realistic, so at least start World No Tobacco Day by counting the number of cigarettes you smoke in a day, and setting yourself a goal for a gradual reduction in cigarettes until you’re absolutely tobacco-free on the next World No Tobacco Day!
+Over the following year, you’ll start to feel healthier, have more energy, get sick less, and have more money in your pocket!
 Wouldn’t that be the greatest celebration ever?